2010 | 2011 | 2012 | 2013 | 2014 | 2015

 Dec.
 13 - President Beyer & Athletic Director Danny Sancomb announced rugby will return to WJU in 2012 after an 18 year hiatus.

-August - Rev. Jim O'Brien marks 50 years at WJU.
+August - Rev. James O'Brien marked 50 years at WJU.
 O'Brien is the longest-serving Jesuit in the university's history.

 Aug.
-20 - Wheeling Jesuit says it will leave the West Virginia Intercollegiate Athletic Conference (WVIAC) and joins the newly formed Mountain East (athletic) Conference.
-The conference change takes effect for the 2013-14 academic year.
+20 - The university will leave the West Virginia Intercollegiate Athletic Conference (WVIAC) and joined the newly formed Mountain East (athletic) Conference.
+The conference change took effect in the 2013-14 academic year.

 Sept.
 24 - The Lundy Lounge is dedicated in the Acker Science Center in memory of sixth president Rev. George F. Lundy, S.J. who served from 2000-2003.